Guten-Morgen1302/CyberFund-Redefine-Your-Financial-Future/README.md

 ```

 ## Contributing
-Feel free to submit issues or pull requests to improve NeoFin.
+Feel free to submit issues or pull requests to improve CyberFund.

 ## License
 This project is licensed under the MIT License.